Valuative invariants for large classes of matroids: Invariants arising from flats and Hodge theory

-Using a variation of the preceding formula (which was derived from an alternative approach) along with properties of interlacing polynomials, Br\"and\'en and Saud-Maia-Leite \cite{branden-saud-personal-comm} proved that Conjecture \ref{conj:chain-poly} holds for all paving matroids.
+We take the opportunity to mention that, by relying on a variation of the formula in Corollary~\ref{coro:chain-paving} along with properties of interlacing polynomials, Br\"and\'en and Saud-Maia-Leite \cite{branden-saud-personal-comm} proved that Conjecture~\ref{conj:chain-poly} holds for all paving matroids.

+Experiments and the work of Hameister, Rao, and Simpson \cite{hameister-rao-simpson} suggest an intriguing connection between chain polynomials with the Hilbert series of the Chow ring, another invariant that we will explore in the next subsection.